Hakea elliptica

-Hakea elliptica, commonly known as the oval-leaf hakea, is a shrub in the family Proteacea and is endemic to Western Australia.
+Hakea elliptica, commonly known as the oval-leaf hakea, is a species of flowering plant in the family Proteaceae.
+It is a shrub endemic to Western Australia.
 A fast growing adaptable species with ornamental wavy leaves, golden bronze new growth and an abundance of showy white flowers.
 A good wildlife habitat due to its dense form with foliage to ground level.